 Despite its vast diversity and cultural differences, Asia shares a common vision of maintaining macroeconomic stability, low inflation and a conservative approach to finance.
 Although still largely sensitive to Chinese demand, a number of Asian countries, especially in South-east Asia, have developed new sources of growth, primarily in services and more technology-focused sectors.
 The biggest challenge facing all of Asia is underinvestment in health and education.
-Income inequality, exacerbated by relatively limited welfare systems, remains one of the key sources of social tension in the 21st century.
-Over the last 8 years OBG’s focus in the region has been on new opportunities in frontier markets such as Mongolia as well as the non-BRIC nations of South-east Asia.
-Whilst the Asian economic development model has placed emphasis on trade and manufacturing, there are significant differences in each country’s growth path and relative strengths and weaknesses.
-OBG has been tracking the emergence of new sectors such as banking, tourism, research and innovation, with particular focus on regional cooperation and cross-border investments.
+Income inequality, exacerbated by relatively limited welfare systems and low tax revenues, remains one of the key sources of social tension in the 21st century.
+Over the last 10 years OBG’s focus in the region has been on new opportunities in ASEAN and the fast-growing emerging and frontier markets of central Asia and the Indo-Pacific.
+Whilst the Asian economic development model has placed emphasis on trade and manufacturing, there are significant differences in each country’s growth path and structural strengths and weaknesses.
+OBG has been tracking the emergence of new growth engines such as banking and financial technology, tourism, ICT, research and innovation, with particular focus on regional cooperation and cross-border investments.